 Finally, move the numerator’s decimal place to the left two places to get the decimal value.

 Thus the decimal value of 14 is 0.25.

-Another way to find the decimal value for a fraction is to consult a conversion table, such as the one below which shows the decimal values of a few common fractions.
+Another way to convert fractions to decimals is to consult a conversion table, such as the one below, which shows the decimal values of a few common fractions.

 See more fraction decimal equivalents.